snarfed/granary/README.md

 Clone or download this repo into a directory named `activitystreams_unofficial` (note the underscore instead of dash).
 Each source works the same way.
-Import the module for the source you want to use, and instantiate its class by passing the HTTP handler object.
-It should have a `request` attribute for the current HTTP request.
+Import the module for the source you want to use, then instantiate its class by passing the HTTP handler object.
+The handler should have a `request` attribute for the current HTTP request.

 The useful methods are `get_activities()` and `get_actor()`, which returns the current authenticated user (if any).
 See the